JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |--------|--------|-------|
 |`camera`|camera  |Camera to use as the point of view for light rendering.
 If `undefined` is used as the camera, then renderer will attempt to render the entire room|

+?> Calling this function will reset any custom surface dimensions you may have set, e.g. with `.SetSurfaceDimensions()`, to the width and height of the camera in room-space.

 &nbsp;

 ## .GetCamera